Veksø

 Veksø is a small town located between Ballerup and Ølstykke-Stenløse in Egedal, some 20 km northwest of Copenhagen, Denmark.
-The town is on a hill, surrounded by meadows and bogland.
+The town is situated on a hill, surrounded by meadows and bogland.
 Veksø station is served by the Frederikssund radial of the S-train network.

 History

 The area south of Veksø is the site of a large, shallow-watered lake which was called Vigsø until the 18th century.
 The name (Veksø) also referred to a castle which may have belonged to Skjalm Hvide of the influential Hvide dynasty.
 The estate was later owned by Christian I who gave it to Roskilde Cathedral in 1450.
 After the Reformation, Veksø was confiscated by the crown.
 The castle had probably been destroyed in the Counts' Feud or may simply have fallen into despair after losing its importance after Copenhagen had been established as Denmark's new capital.

 The name Veksø is first recorded in 1370 as Viksyø.
 In 1568 the village consisted of nine farms.
 In 1784, it consisted of 15 farms, eight of which moved out of the village.
 The first school opened in 1730.
 It was replaced by a new school in 1800.